VFEUVRAY/Bomberman/README.md

 - Clean up character sprite looping (no need for globals, add necessary variables to player object)<br>
 - New "player_t" might be created to seperate in a clearer manner the player object and its necessities<br>
 - player object needs a second rectangle as source for sheet sprite cutting, and a loop index<br>

+# Controls:<br>
+Arrows for moving, escape for closing game.